Joble9012/Joble9012/README.md

 1. **Lowest Listening Day:** Sundays had the least listening time (family, church, errands).
 2. **Consistent Top Artists:** *Post Malone* and *Juice WRLD* appear consistently over the years.
 3. **Peak Listening Time:** Around **3:00 PM**, likely tied to afternoon activity or work sessions.

-## Reflection
-Working with Spotify’s data came with a few unexpected challenges.
-On the visualization side, learning to use Tableau effectively pushed me to think more intentionally about how to tell a clear story through charts and dashboards.
-At first, I assumed that having multiple dashboards and more charts would make the project stronger.
-But after doing more research, I realized that clarity matters far more than quantity—sometimes a few well-chosen visualizations can be more powerful and meaningful than a cluttered collection of graphs.

-Through this project, I strengthened my skills in data wrangling, analysis, and visualization, while also gaining a new appreciation for how much data can reveal about personal habits.
-Beyond the technical side, it was fascinating to see my music taste evolve and connect those trends to different stages of my life.

 ## Tech Stack
 `Python` `Pandas` `Tableau`